birkirbrynjarsson/dotfiles/README.md

 # Manual Setup
 ~~Unfortunately~~ it's a manual process, there's no single script that automates everything.
-However that's all cool as I enjoy going through the steps as well as maintaining this documentation.
+However that's all splendid, I enjoy going through the steps as well as maintaining this documentation.

 Install the **Xcode Command Line Tools**